 The internet is the new frontier of sexism.
-No longer do women only have to endure gender disparities at work, catcalling in the street, systemized bias by institutions, Republicans trying to control our uteruses --now we have strangers on the Internet bringing us daily unbridled sexism too.
-And that sexism doesn’t just occur in the comments of social media trolls.
-It’s much more insipid than that, filtering into the way we respond to these trolls socially and culturally, and the way social media sites police abusers, which is, for the most part “not very well.”
+No longer do women only have to endure gender disparities at work, catcalling in the street, and Republicans trying to control our uteruses - now we have strangers on the internet bringing us daily unbridled trolling too.
+Even worse however, is the way social media sites police abusers - in that they don't.

-If you’re wondering what the Internet landscape looks like for women who are visible within it, it’s not great.
 I spoke to Amy*, a comedian who uses Twitter, about her experience with harassment.
 “I think harassment is pretty common for women who are comedians and use Twitter,” she tells me, “I've had people threaten to rape and kill me multiple times.”
-Another female comedian, Alison Leiby, had a similar experience after Tweeting a joke about female rights.
+Another female comedian, Alison Leiby, had a similar experience after tweeting a joke about female rights.

-Alison’s experience didn’t end there, as misogynist trolls took it upon themselves to track her down on other sites too.
+Alison’s experience didn’t end there.
+Misogynist trolls took it upon themselves to track her down on other sites too.
 “I did have several guys find me on Facebook and send messages,” she tells me.
 “One told me 'I hope you have all of your rights taken away.
 Dirty Feminist.'
 The sexist campaign against her spread to Instagram as well.
 “One person then found my handle there and tagged me in a post that had dozens of hateful/violent comments about me and my joke.
-Some guys even started commenting on one of my Instagram posts totally unrelated to the Tweet,” she says.
-Meanwhile, the Tweet also found its way to various men’s rights themed Facebook pages and Imgur.
+Some guys even started commenting on one of my Instagram posts totally unrelated to the tweet,” she says.
+Meanwhile, the tweet also found its way to various men’s rights themed Facebook pages and Imgur.

-My own experience with sexist trolls online echo both Amy’s and Alison’s, although mine generally occur after I write something critical about a cultural icon online (which is pretty much my job.)
-This post about Lady Gaga and this post about The Walking Dead both resulted in me receiving rape and death threats via Twitter, Facebook and Instagram.
-Not rebuttals to my arguments --rape and death threats.
-As a writer (and for Alison and Amy as comedians), constructive criticism and open discussion are important.
+My own experience with sexist trolls online echo both Amy’s and Alison’s, although mine generally occur after I write something critical about a cultural icon (which is pretty much my job).
+This post about Lady Gaga and this post about The Walking Dead both earned me rape and death threats via Twitter, Facebook and Instagram.
+Not rebuttals to my arguments - rape and death threats.
+As a writer (and for Alison and Amy, as comedians), constructive criticism and open discussion are important.
 But as women, that dialogue is often bypassed in favor of violent threats and sexual harassment, as if by being women we’re precluded from rational argument and instead deserving of sexual violence.
 If that wasn’t bad enough, the resources available for women to take action are limited, with social media sites overwhelmingly wiping their hands clean when it comes to dealing with offenders.

 Twitter’s Terms of Service read as follows: